BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/12_pod_lifecycle.md

 - modify the default `entrypoint` of a container

 ### Init Containers
 Init containers are best used to prepare the pod for normal operation.
-In this lab, you will add a simple init container that posts a message to slack with your pod hostname.
+In this lab, you will add a simple init container that posts a message to rocketchat with your pod hostname.

 - From the Web Console, navigate to `Applications -> Deployments` and select your `rocketchat-[username]` deploymentconfig
     - If you wish to perform this from the cli with the `oc` tool, type `oc edit dc/rocketchat-[username]`